fluent/fluent-bit-docs/installation/linux/redhat-centos.md

 baseurl = https://packages.fluentbit.io/centos/7/$basearch/
 gpgcheck=1
 gpgkey=https://packages.fluentbit.io/fluentbit.key
+repo_gpgcheck=1
 enabled=1
 ```

-It is best practice to always enable the _gpgcheck_ for security reasons.
+It is best practice to always enable the _gpgcheck_ and _repo_gpgcheck_ for security reasons.
-All our packages are signed.
+We sign our repository metadata as well as all ofour packages.

 ### GPG key updates